BhavikChand/PokemonShowdownLite/README.md

 2. Dylan's issues are [here](https://github.com/BhavikChand/PokemonShowdownLite/issues?q=assignee%3Adyluri)

 #### What was your role / which stories did you work on
 I mostly worked on the database structure, how a user views their teams on the home screen, as well as upgrading the pokemon search screen into the TeamBuilder screens.
+Added tests.

 + What was the biggest challenge?
   + I would say the biggest challenge was the team builder screens.